DenitsaAssova/denitsaassova.github.io/_pages/projects.md

 - GeoTravel utilizes the Oculus Quest 2 Head-Mounted Display (HMD) and Quest Link for connection to a PC.
 - External camera attached to the top of the headset is used for tracking the AV objects.
 - An Android smartphone is employed to establish a connection with the PC running GeoTravel, supporting interaction with the AV smartphone.
-- A custom-made microcontroller integrated with a non-working camera employs Bluetooth Low Energy (BLE) wireless communication to establish a connection with GeoTravel.
+- A custom-made microcontroller integrated with a non-functional camera employs Bluetooth Low Energy (BLE) wireless communication to establish a connection with GeoTravel.
 It transmits detected button presses to the system.

 #### Software Setup:
 - The project runs on Unity version 2021.3.15f1 and utilizes the Oculus XR Plugin version 3.2.3.